mahromir/FLIGHT_MECHANICS/README.md

-# BIPOL Projects with my database
+# Flight Mechanics projects with my database

 Goal is to design plane in a neat way with updated database with version control.

 ## Usage tips

-All updated engineering values should be stored in `sheet_name="Base"` in `BIPOL.xlsx`.
+All updated engineering values should be stored in `sheet_name="Base"` in `ml_projekty.xlsx`.

 ### To get value from `Base` sheet: